Michael Paramo: Book

-In 2019, Paramo was interviewed by Tristan Taormino for their work examining asexuality, aromanticism, and agender identity for a book they were writing.
-That same year they changed the name of the literary magazine they founded from The Asexual to Aze to include asexual, aromantic, and agender people.
-They began attending the University of British Columbia as a PhD student in the Gender, Race, Sexuality and Social Justice program.
+In 2019, Paramo was interviewed by Tristan Taormino on asexuality, aromanticism, and agender identity for a book he was writing.
+He began attending the University of British Columbia as a PhD student in the Gender, Race, Sexuality and Social Justice program.

-Paramo published the book Ending the Pursuit: Asexuality, Aromanticism, and Agender Identity with Unbound in 2024, which questioned social norms of sex, romance, and gender.
-Of the book, academic Ela Przybyło wrote "Paramo refuses to take for granted the normalized ideas we are fed around how relationships should work and what they should look like."
-In an interview for Geeks OUT, Paramo spoke to the inclusion of poetry in the book as a hybrid method of bringing together critical and creative expressions.
-In 2024, they were referred to by ITV's platform Planet Woo as "one of the globe's leading aro academics."
+Paramo published Ending the Pursuit: Asexuality, Aromanticism, and Agender Identity with Unbound in 2024, which questioned social norms of sex, romance, and gender.
+Academic Ela Przybyło wrote "Paramo refuses to take for granted the normalized ideas we are fed around how relationships should work and what they should look like."
+In an interview for Geeks OUT, Paramo spoke to the inclusion of poetry in the book as a hybrid method of interweaving critical and creative expressions.